 Single person, living alone, with no children

 For singles living alone with no children, your primary dependent is yourself.
-And Pew Research says that single-person households make up more than a fourth of all U.S. households nowadays.
+And single-person households make up more than a fourth of all U.S. households nowadays.

 Not having a partner can make it harder to save — you don’t have two incomes and you don’t have the economies of scale that you get from sharing housing, utility, and food costs.
 In expensive parts of the country, home ownership can be out of reach for singles.

 On the plus side, not having children means incredible savings.
-There’s less of a need to purchase life insurance since, depending on circumstances, no one directly depends on your income.
+There may be less of a need to purchase life insurance since, depending on circumstances, no one directly depends on your income.
+On the other hand, some single situations may contradict that thinking.
+(Related: Single?
+3 reasons you may still need life insurance )

 While everyone should plan to be financially self-sufficient, considering long-term care insurance options is extra important for this group, who can’t count on children to help care for them in old age.